By doing the course reading, participating actively in discussions, and carrying out a team term project, the student should be able to:

 - Explain different perceptions of risk, uncertainty, measurements and estimates, and the problems raised by differences in such perceptions in debates on science-related social controversies.

-- Critically assess "knowledge" derived from science, pseudoscience, and
+- Critically assess "knowledge" derived from science, pseudoscience, and our own senses.

 - Inquire into a topical issue with a scientific dimension, and discuss it in the context of central concepts and issues related to scientific practices and interactions between science and the wider society.